-This new build Georgian Villa has been designed to provide a serene home opening onto ancient woodland in the Hampshire countryside.
+This one-off new build Georgian Villa has been designed to provide a serene country home opening onto ancient woodland in the Hampshire countryside.
 Witcher Crawford managed to secure planning permission for their client in this Conservation Area setting where several other architects had failed.

 “This is an elegant composition that fully respects its particular situation, as one would expect from this practice with its pedigree.
 The solution makes a positive contribution to this prominent site as one travels around the sharp bend of Satchell Lane.
 Wessex Manor has metamorphosed into the serene swan and stands as head of this family of buildings being a credit to the conservation area.”